 Woe to you, scribes and Pharisees, hypocrites!
 For you devour widows’ houses, and for a pretense make long prayers.
 Therefore you will receive greater condemnation.
-(Matthew 23:14, NKJV)
+(Matt.
+23:14, NKJV)

 Is Jesus saying there are degrees of judgment and that the Pharisees and hypocrites are going to get punished more than others?
 You might think so if you read his words in other translations: